 You will have already planned out which custom fields you need to set up, but some software systems offer even more customisation options – for example Youmanage can be any colour you want it to be, so you can set it to your corporate theme, and even upload your own logo.

-You will also likely want to set up specific working patterns for different employee types, and customise access levels depending on job role or function (perhaps you’d like HR Users to see all employee absence types, but you’d like Managers to only see their own team’s?).
+You will also likely want to set up specific working patterns for different employee types, and customise access levels depending on job role or function (perhaps you’d like HR users to see all employee absence types, but you’d like managers to only see their own teams' absence).

 7. Go Live

-Your chosen software supplier will likely have training options to ensure that you and your team are making the most out of the system, and are using it correctly.
-Admin and HR Users are the most likely to require product training, as they will be responsible for the system internally.
-You should also ensure Managers know how to use the functionality they have access to, including reporting which might seem a little daunting at first.
-Read our article on how to get started in HR analytics and reporting for a bit of help.
+Your chosen software supplier will likely have training options to ensure that you and your team are making the most out of the system and are using it correctly.
+Admin and HR users are the most likely to require product training, as they will be the ones responsible for the system internally.
+You should also ensure managers know how to use the functionality they have access to, including reporting, which might seem a little daunting at first.

 9. Post Go Live Support

-Any questions you have, you should direct to the supplier’s Support Team, if they have one (which hopefully if you've picked your software smartly, they will!)
+If you have any questions post-implementation, you should go direct to the supplier’s Support Team, if they have one (and if you've picked your software smartly, they will!)

 10. System Performance Mapping

 Now that the system is fully functional in your business, how can you measure its success?
-Things you might want to consider:
+Here are things you might want to consider:

-• Is there more functionality available that you could benefit from?
-Many systems are modular and therefore you might want to have a look at what additional modules are available that you could utilise to increase cost & time saved in your business.
+- Is there more functionality available that you could benefit from?
+Many systems are modular and therefore you might want to have a look at what additional modules are available that you could utilise to increase cost and time saved in your business.

-Following these 10 steps will ensure the implementation of your new HR system goes successfully, and you can begin to reap the rewards & benefits provided.
+Following these 10 steps will ensure the implementation of your new HR system goes successfully, and you can begin to reap the rewards and benefits provided.